California Labor Laws Guide

 Mass layoff notification in California

-California uses the Worker Adjustment and Retraining Notification (WARN) Act to protect employees, their families, and communities by requiring employers to notify affected employees and other state and local representatives 60 days before a plant closure or mass layoff.
+California utilizes the Worker Adjustment and Retraining Notification (WARN) Act to protect employees, their families, and communities by requiring employers to notify affectedemployees and other state and local representatives at least 60 days before a plant closure or mass layoff.

-This requirement applies to employers with 75 or more full-time or part-time employees, and employees who have worked for at least six of the 12 months preceding the required notice date.
+This requirement applies to employers with 75 or more full-time or part-time employees, as well as to employees who have worked for at least 6 of the 12 months preceding the required notice date.

 Occupational safety in California

-The standards working on providing safe working conditions for California employees are regulated by the California Division of Occupational Safety and Health (DOSH).
+The standards for providing safe working conditions for California employees are regulated by the California Division of Occupational Safety and Health (DOSH).

-To prevent injuries and illnesses resulting from work hazards, the Cal / OSHA conducts on-site investigations.
+To prevent injuries and illnesses resulting from work hazards, Cal/OSHA conducts on-site investigations.

-The employee has every right to refuse to work under hazardous conditions, and can report any violations to appropriate authorities.
+The employee has every right to refuse to work under hazardous conditions and can report any violations to the appropriate authorities.

 Miscellaneous California labor laws

-Here we can list some of the miscellaneous labor laws in California, which do not strictly fit into the previously explored categories.
+Here, we’ll list some of the miscellaneous labor laws in California that don’t strictly fall into the previously explored categories.

-A single distribution center hiring 100+ employees, or 1000+ employees at several locations has to comply with this law as of January 1, 2022.
+A single distribution center hiring 100 or more employees, or a distribution center with 1,000 or more employees across multiple locations, must comply with this law as of January 1, 2022

 Employees who believe the quotas their employers are mandating are violating their rights can file a report of a labor law violation with the California Department of Industrial Relations.